ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   If the value of the GROUPNAME URI path and the group name in the access token scope ('gname' in {{ssec-authorization-response}}) are not required to coincide, the KDC MUST implement a mechanism to map the GROUPNAME value in the URI to the group name, in order to refer to the correct group (REQ7).

-* /ace-group/GROUPNAME/pub-key : this resource is invariant once established, and contains the public keys of all the members of the group with name GROUPNAME.
+* /ace-group/GROUPNAME/pub-key : this resource is invariant once established, and contains the authentication credentials of all the members of the group with name GROUPNAME.

-  This resource is created only in case the KDC acts as repository of public keys for group members.
+  This resource is created only in case the KDC acts as repository of authentication credentials for group members.

-  A Client can access this resource in order to retrieve the public keys of other group members, in addition to when joining the group.
-That is, the Client can retrieve the public keys of all the current group members, or a subset of them by specifying filter criteria.
+  A Client can access this resource in order to retrieve the authentication credentials of other group members, in addition to when joining the group.
+That is, the Client can retrieve the authentication credentials of all the current group members, or a subset of them by specifying filter criteria.
 These operations are described in {{sec-key-retrieval-all}} and {{sec-key-retrieval}}, respectively.

   Clients may be authorized to access this resource even without being group members, e.g., if authorized to be external signature verifiers for the group.

-* ace-group/GROUPNAME/kdc-pub-key : this resource is invariant once established, and contains the public key of the KDC for the group with name GROUPNAME.
+* ace-group/GROUPNAME/kdc-pub-key : this resource is invariant once established, and contains the authentication credential of the KDC for the group with name GROUPNAME.

-   This resource is created only in case the KDC has an associated public key and this is required for the correct group operation.
-It is REQUIRED of application profiles to define whether the KDC has such an associated public key (REQ8).
+   This resource is created only in case the KDC has an associated authentication credential and this is required for the correct group operation.
+It is REQUIRED of application profiles to define whether the KDC has such an associated authentication credential (REQ8).

-   A Client can interact with this resource in order to retrieve the current public key of the KDC, in addition to when joining the group.
+   A Client can interact with this resource in order to retrieve the current authentication credential of the KDC, in addition to when joining the group.

    Clients may be authorized to access this resource even without being group members, e.g., if authorized to be external signature verifiers for the group.